Football Goalpost Safety Standards

 We as a company still campaign to ban all heavy freestanding goalpost as weight is the common factor causing serious injury when using freestanding football goals.
 The goalpost standards however still to this day allow such goalposts to be made and used.
 We as a company always make the lightest and strongest freestanding goalposts possible.
 We have always designed and tested football goals to the relevant standards to ensure they are fit for purpose and offer higher safety parameters.
 The BS 8462 goalpost standard was withdrawn in 2016 and is no longer applicable.
 Our campaigning with the help of Mark Pover of the Football Association ensured lighter safer freestanding goals would be added into the BS EN 16579:2018 standard.
 Without our input and campaigning only heavy freestanding goals would have been included in the 2018 standard omitting safer lighter products.
 Madness!

-As all our football goals are designed with the latest standards in mind.
+All our football goals are designed with the latest standards in mind.
 Strength and toppling testing are done using specific Newtons required by the standard.
 It is a common misunderstanding that independent testing is required as it is the manufacturer’s responsibility to confirm if the products they make comply.
 It is a requirement occasionally when grants are being awarded that independent certification be provided but this is not a general requirement.
-Many goalposts made in the past have not considered head, foot and finger entrapment however this is now highlighted as being a requirement in the new standard.
+Many goalposts made in the past have not considered head, foot and finger entrapment however, this is now highlighted as being a requirement in the new standard.
 We use the correct weight equivalent in newtons to test our goals as tension machines may not be calibrated correctly to ensure, they are compliant.
 The correct weight is the best way in our opinion to test goals correctly.
 All our testing is videoed to corroborate results.

 The new BSEN16579:2018 standard has specific slightly lower tests for goals over 10kg, but less than 42kg are tested at 1000n and 700N and football goals over 42kg are tested to 1800n and 1100 N respectively.
 This new classification that we helped introduce highlights that lighter goals are less likely to cause injury.
 We would like to see all freestanding moveable goals used around children be made lighter and to a lower mass.
-Adult goals are made to a different standard EN748 and testing on these goals is higher: 1800 N (crossbar strength test) and 1100 N (topple test) respectively.
+Adult goals are made to a different standard BSEN 748:2013+A1:2018 and testing on these goals is higher: 1800 N (crossbar strength test) and 1100 N (topple test) respectively.

 Net fixing attachments are required to conform as is the net.
 In our opinion, the net should be tested separately as these are replaced over the lifetime of the goalpost.
 Football goals are also with and without nets, so this is out of the control of most manufacturers.
 A point we made but that seems to have been ignored.